I am typing this article, will save it, and then share it on social media, doing all these activities, I would have used a few liters of water.

 As per some estimates, depending upon the size of the data center, between 5 to 20 million liters of water are required every day, which is about the same that can suffice a small town.

-That is the reason we are seeing many USA-based tech companies like Google, Microsoft, and Facebook making water pledges, which means they want to reduce their water consumption and also put water back into the environment.
+That is the reason we are seeing many USA-based tech companies like Google, Microsoft, and Facebook making water pledges, which means they want to reduce their water consumption and put water back into the environment.

 Wrapping Up